Floquet theory and computational method for the optical absorption of laser-dressed solids: Introduction

-Specifically, here we generalize our theory of optical absorption of laser-dressed nanomaterials \cite{Gu2018} to crystalline solids and develop a simulation strategy that now enables to study extended systems.
-To preserve the translation symmetry in solids, even in presence of laser fields, we include the light-matter interaction in the velocity gauge (i.e. $\hat{\mathbf{P}}\cdot\mathbf{A}$) as opposed to the length gauge in Ref. \cite{Gu2018}, enabling us to use the Bloch theorem throughout.
+Specifically, we generalize our recently proposed theory of optical absorption of laser-dressed nanomaterials \cite{Gu2018} to crystalline solids and develop a simulation strategy that now enables to study extended systems.
+To preserve the spatial periodicity of solids, even in presence of laser fields, we include the light-matter interaction in the velocity gauge (i.e., $\hat{\mathbf{P}} \cdot \mathbf{A}$), as opposed to the length gauge in Ref. \cite{Gu2018}, enabling us to use the Bloch theorem throughout.
 To quantify the optical absorption in the laser-dressed system, we capture all transitions induced by the probe laser that lead to net photon absorption or emission to first order in perturbation theory.
-As shown, the optical absorption of non-equilibrium system is determined by a two-time correlation function of the momentum.
+As shown, the optical absorption of nonequilibrium system is determined by a two-time correlation function of the momentum.
 This contrasts to the one-time correlation function that is characteristic of near-equilibrium systems, because the drive laser breaks the time-translation symmetry of the system.
 By invoking Floquet theory combined with the Bloch theorem, we compute this two-time correlation function without numerically propagating the system in the presence of both fields.
-The final expressions obtained for net absorption in laser-dressed system are reminiscent to the near-equilibrium theory of optical absorption but with Floquet-Bloch modes playing the role of system eigenstates.
+The final expressions obtained for net absorption in laser-dressed system are reminiscent to the near-equilibrium theory of optical absorption but with the Floquet-Bloch modes --eigenstates of the Floquet Hamiltonian for spatially periodic systems-- playing the role of system eigenstates.

-We computationally implement these equation into a general code named \emph{FloqticS} (Floquet optics in Solids) that takes the electronic structure of a solid as input and outputs the absorption spectrum for a given laser drive.
-The input characterizing the solid can be obtained either analytically for model system or from DFT and plane wave based computational packages.
-The code takes advantage of the parallel diagonalization package-Eigenvalue soLvers for Petaflop Applications (ELPA) \cite{Marek2014} to efficiently solve the computational challenge of diagonalizing the Floquet-Bloch Hamiltonian.
+We computationally implement these equation into a general code named \emph{FloqticS} (Floquet optics in solids) that takes the electronic structure of a solid as input and outputs the absorption spectrum for a given laser drive.
+The input characterizing the solid can be obtained either analytically for model system or from density functional theory (DFT) computational packages.
+The code takes advantage of the parallel diagonalization package ELPA --Eigenvalue soLvers for Petaflop Applications \cite{Marek2014}-- to efficiently solve the computational challenge of diagonalizing the Floquet-Bloch Hamiltonian.
 In this way, it makes it possible to model realistic solids including reciprocal space vectors over the whole Brillouin zone.